JeremyLikness/AngularHealthApp/ReadMe.md

 05 - Next, the BMI formula is applied to the function and the tests now pass.

-The specifications and functions for the BMR and THR formulas have been added and passed.
+06 - The specifications and functions for the BMR and THR formulas have been added and passed.
 Now there are three more items to consider.
 First is a unit of measure state so that the user can switch between Imperial (U.S.) and Metric.
 The next is a conversion library to convert between the units of measure, assuming they will be stored internally as U.S., and finally there is a user profile to hold the information needed by the formulas.
 This results in 18 failing tests because the resulting objects need to be created and modified to satisfy the tests.

+The unit of measure state object uses a JavaScript constructor to create an instance.
+It takes advantage of scope to capture an internal set of flags for the measure.
+ECMAScript 5 properties are used to encapsulate access to the values so they are validated Boolean and toggle appropriately.
+This allows the tests to pass.